davedelong/CHCSVParser/README.markdown

  - NSUTF32BigEndianStringEncoding
  - NSUTF32LittleEndianStringEncoding

 CHCSVParser is conscious of low-memory environments, such as the iPhone or iPad.
 It can safely parse very large CSV files, because it only loads portions of the file into memory at a single time.
+For example, CHCSVParser can parse a 4 million line CSV file (over 300MB on disk) in under one second while only consuming about 75K of active memory.

 ##Credits